THE NUTBRAIN STUDY PROJECT

 The NutBrain Study aims at investigating the association of dietary habits with brain ageing, and their role in modulating the gut microbiota composition, and brain measures as well.

-This is a population-based cohort study of community-dwelling adults aged 65 years or more living in Northern Milan, Italy.
-At the point of presentation, people are screened for cognitive functions.
+This is a population-based cohort study of community-dwelling adults aged 65 years or more living in Lombardy Region, Italy.
+At the point of presentation, people are screened for nutritional status and cognitive functions.
 Socio-demographic characteristics along with lifestyles and dietary habits, medical history, drugs, functional status, and anthropometric measurements are also recorded.
-Based on the cognitive screening score, a sub-sample undergo a clinical evaluation including a neurological examination and a Magnetic Resonance Imaging (MRI) scanning (both structural and functional).
+Based on the cognitive screening score, a subsample undergoes a clinical evaluation including a neurological examination and a Magnetic Resonance Imaging (MRI) scanning (both structural and functional).
 Stool and blood samples for the gut microbiota analysis and for the evaluation of biological markers are also collected.

 Eligible participants

-The NutBrain study targets all over-65 years old residing in Milan and its province.
+The NutBrain study targets people over 65 years old residing in Milan and its province.
 Participation is free and voluntary and does not require any cost.
-Eligible population is contacted by means of a letter of invitation, in which people are invited to contact the ITB-CNR by phone to schedule the first visit during which he/she is asked to bring last instrumental and clinical exams prescribed by their general practitioner.
-Participants are visited at the research facility in their residence town by a trained team.
-Informed consent form is completed at the research facility prior to data collection
+The eligible population is contacted by means of a letter of invitation, in which people are invited to contact the ITB-CNR by phone to schedule the first visit during which he/she is asked to bring the last instrumental and clinical exams prescribed by their general practitioner.
+A trained team visits participants at the research facility in their residence town.
+The clinical examination takes place at the Hospital.

 Relevance and expected impacts